Markov chain Monte Carlo: Complex distribution sampling

 for $i=0, \dots, K$.
 When $\epsilon \rightarrow 0$ and $K \rightarrow \infty$, $x_K$ converges to a sample from the target distribution $p(x)$.

 For some complex distribution, if we know its probability density function but find it difficult to directly sample from it, we can apply Langevin Dynamics as an alternate.
 However, in most cases, especially generative modeling, usually we do not know the exact probability density function of the target distribution we wish to sample from, neither the score function $\nabla_x \log p(x)$.
 In this case, score matching methods provide feasible solutions, minimizing the Fisher information metric between a parameterized score-based model $s_\theta(x)$ and the score function without knowing the ground-truth data score.
 The score function can be estimated on a training dataset by stochastic gradient descent.

 In real cases, however, the training data only takes a small region of the target distribution, and the estimated score functions are inaccurate in other low density regions with fewer available data examples.
-To overcome this challenge, denoising score matching methods purturb the available data examples with noise of different scales, which can improve the coverage of low density regions, and use them as the training dataset for the score-base model.
+To overcome this challenge, denoising score matching methods perturb the available data examples with noise of different scales, which can improve the coverage of low density regions, and use them as the training dataset for the score-base model.
 Note that the choice of noise scales is tricky, as too large noise will corrupt the original data, while too small noise will not populate the original data to those low density regions.
 Thus, carefully crafted noise schedules are applied for higher quality generation.